 A soiled area with some fresh grass appears to be a better choice.
 Grasses are a highly natural source of many nutrients.
-In fact, it contains omega fats.
+It contains omega fats.

 Moreover, various bugs, insects, grubs, and worms sit on the grass that your flocks can enjoy freely.

-Kentucky Bluegrass, Perennial Ryegrass, Fescue, etc., are the top choice for chickens.
+Kentucky Bluegrass, Perennial Ryegrass, Fescue, etc., are the top choices for chickens.

 Should Chicken Coop Be In Sun Or Shade?